hemalvarambhia/parallel-change/README.md

 ### What is Parallel Change?

-Also known as Expand and Contract, this is a pattern that can be used to evolve a design safely by introducing backwards compatible changes to a software design without breaking existing clients of code.
+Also known as Expand and Contract, this is a pattern that can be used to evolve a design safely by introducing backwards compatible changes without breaking clients of the existing code.
 It involves three steps:

 1. expand (add the new element - class, method, variable);
 2. migrate (clients of the existing element to use the new one introduced in step 1); and